 A recent graduate of LA Opera’s prestigious Domingo-Colburn-Stein Young Artist Program, soprano Vanessa Becerra has been praised for her “bold and bright” singing (Opera News) and lauded for her “charismatic and eloquent” presence (San Francisco Chronicle) on stages across America.

 The 2018-19 season began with Ms. Becerra’s Lyric Opera of Kansas City debut as Maria in Francesca Zambello’s West Side Story after a wildly successful summer debuting the role at the Glimmerglass Festival.
 Described as “the show’s anchor” who achieves “unmatched poignancy", she later reprises Maria with Atlanta Opera.
 In the winter she joins the roster of the Metropolitan Opera and soon thereafter returns to Opera Omaha to portray Lise in Philip Glass’s Les enfants terribles.
-Future seasons look forward to her debut with Houston Grand Opera and Washington National Opera, and the Latvian National Symphony Orchestra.
+Future seasons look forward to her debut with Houston Grand Opera, Washington National Opera, and the Latvian National Symphony Orchestra.

 The previous season saw numerous debuts for Ms. Becerra with exciting companies such as the LA Phil under the baton of Gustavo Dudamel (Papagena/Die Zauberflöte), San Francisco Symphony with Michael Tilson Thomas (Paquette/Candide), Lyric Opera of Chicago (Miss Lightfoot/Fellow Travelers), Opera Delaware and Baltimore Concert Opera (Sophie/Werther), Opera Omaha (Glauce/Medea), and Atlanta Opera (Johanna/Sweeney Todd).
 Winter of 2017 saw Ms. Becerra’s return to Opera San Jose as the title role in Alma Deutscher's Cinderella (featured on Medici.tv for international viewership) with Jane Glover on the podium.
 For her performance OperaWire stated, "Soprano Vanessa Becerra sings Cinderella with vivacious, ardent and luminous voice, coasting through the various musical moods the young composer has set for her with 'elan' and great warmth."